harshitha-8/Integrating-the-Jupyter-server-with-claude-desktop-uisng-the-powerful-model-context-protocol/README.md

     }
   }
 }
-Ensure the SERVER_URL and TOKEN match those used when starting JupyterLab.
-The NOTEBOOK_PATH should be relative to the directory where JupyterLab was started.
+EOF
+cat $CLAUDE_CONFIG
+Components
 Tools
-The server currently provides two main tools:
+The server currently offers 2 tools:

+add_execute_code_cell
-Tool	Description	Input Parameter	Output add_execute_code_cell	Add and execute a code cell in a notebook	cell_content (string)	Cell output add_markdown_cell	Add a markdown cell in a notebook	cell_content (string)	Success message Building the Docker Image
+Add and execute a code cell in a Jupyter notebook.
+Input:
+cell_content(string): Code to be executed.
+Returns: Cell output.
+add_markdown_cell
+Add a markdown cell in a Jupyter notebook.
+Input:
+cell_content(string): Markdown content.
+Returns: Success message.
+Building
-To build the Docker image from source:
+You can build the Docker image it from source.

-bash
 make build-docker
-Installation via Smithery
+Installing via Smithery
-To install Jupyter MCP Server for Claude Desktop automatically:
+To install Jupyter MCP Server for Claude Desktop automatically via Smithery:

-bash
-npx -y @smithery/cli install @datalayer/jupyter-mcp-server --client claude License
+npx -y @smithery/cli install @datalayer/jupyter-mcp-server --client claude
-See the repository for license details.

 For more information, refer to the official documentation and the MCP documentation website